fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 Spikformer distributes blocks as ``0/2/2/2``.
 In the public configuration, ``pipeline_microbatches`` is the number of chunks cut from one DP rank's local batch.
 It defaults to one, requires divisibility, and gives ``samples per chunk = batch_size / pipeline_microbatches``.
-This benchmark alone sets it to 4 for ``L < 64`` and to ``L / 16`` otherwise, keeping 16 images per pipeline microbatch at large B. The framework does not silently apply this rule to user calls.
+The Vision benchmark alone sets it to 4 for ``L < 64`` and to ``L / 16`` otherwise, keeping 16 images per pipeline microbatch at large B. The framework does not silently apply this rule to user calls.
 The summary CSV records ``per_rank_batch_size``, ``global_batch_size``, ``pipeline_microbatches``, and ``pipeline_microbatch_size`` separately.
-MCore and SGLang frontier lines merge measurements within the same 0.05-GiB horizontal bin and retain its highest throughput.
-The CSV keeps exact, unquantized memory and every measurement.
+SGLang frontier lines merge measurements within the same 0.05-GiB horizontal bin and retain its highest throughput.
+MCore instead connects every successful batch-sweep point through OOM.
+The CSV keeps exact, unquantized memory and every measurement for both backends.

 .. figure:: ../../_static/tutorials/distributed/sew-resnet34-inference-tradeoff.png
     :width: 720px